 Do you live in a Gated Community?
 Do you have an HOA?
 Are you Considering Installing or Replacing a Fence on your Property?

 If you live in a gated community or have an HOA in Southwest Florida, chances are your HOA rules and policies address your personal fencing options.
-From wood and PVC to aluminum and composite, the right choice in fencing materials and hardware will vary significantly based on your HOA’s policies and your own personal needs.
+From wood and vinyl to aluminum and composite, the right choice in fencing materials and hardware will vary significantly based on your HOA’s policies and your own personal needs.
 In some cases, fences are not allowed.
 If you are in a community that allows personal fences, there are several key points and actions to consider before your project begins, during installation and when your fence is completed.
 Fencing significantly changes the aesthetics of your property and can have an equally notable change of neighboring properties and even the entire street.
 Whether you are looking for increased privacy or to change the aesthetics of your property, following guidelines is critical.

 What are the 4 Important HOA Fencing Guidelines to Consider?

 From HOA rules to regulation zoning requirements, following the guidelines below will help prevent foreseeable complaints from your HOA and neighbors.

 Know your HOA fencing guidelines – rules and regulations concerning residential fencing.